Canon EOS 90D review: Introduction

 Canon EOS 90D Review: Verdict

 The Canon EOS 90D is a versatile and reliable DSLR, capable of producing excellent images in a multitude of different shooting situations.
-A lot of talk is centred on the new sensor, which resolves a level of detail exceeding anything we’ve recorded from an APS-C camera in the past.
-The increase in resolution will be of great benefit to sports, action and wildlife photographers who crop into their images, however to get the best out of the sensor and do it justice you’ll really want to pair it with higher quality lenses than the kit zooms Canon sells it with.
+Although launched back in 2019, its specifications, features and performance are still relevant today, especially for Canon fans who prefer the DSLR design to mirrorless.
+A lot of talk is centred on new sensor, which resolves a level of detail exceeding anything recorded from an APS-C camera previously.
+The increase in resolution will be of great benefit to sports, action and wildlife photographers who crop into their images, however to get the best out of the sensor and do it justice you’ll really want to pair it with higher quality lenses than the kit zooms Canon sells it with, including the EF-S 18-135mm f/3.5-5.6 IS USM.

 Uncropped 4K video has been long overdue on Canon’s double-digit DSLRs, so it’s good to see it making an appearance, albeit without a 24p setting and a Log gamma option for colour grading.
 I’d have liked to see Canon add a USB Type C interface with support for USB charging like its EOS R mirrorless range, but unfortunately it goes without.
 Its saving grace is its large LP-E6N battery, which with its 1300-shot stamina, won’t have you rushing to find mains power to recharge it.

-Those who are after a camera that’s more compact may be inclined to look at the Canon EOS M6 Mark II, which shares the same sensor/processor combination as the 90D and shoots even faster.
+Those who are after a camera that’s more compact may be inclined to look at the Canon EOS M6 Mark II, which shares the same sensor/processor combination as the 90D and shoots even faster, though with the arrival of the RF-mount EOS R10 and R7, it looks like Canon’s M-series cameras are headed for an evolutionary dead-end.
 Photographers who’ve built up a selection of EF lenses, fancy having a more extensive lens lineup available to them, and still prefer using an optical viewfinder as opposed to an EVF, will be be well served by the 90D.

-In today’s world of mirrorless it makes a refreshing change to see a new DSLR emerge.
+In today’s world of mirrorless it makes a refreshing change to see a DSLR still competing with them on pretty much equal terms.
 For advancing amateurs and keen enthusiasts alike, the Canon EOS 90D makes a sound choice.
 Is it the best APS-C enthusiast DSLR Canon has made?
-Yes it is, but it might also be one of the last if Canon decides to pull the plug on manufacturing DSLR’s and shifts their focus to mirrorless and mirrorless only – something we sense isn’t all that far away.
+Yes it is, but it might also be one of the last if Canon decides to pull the plug on manufacturing DSLRs and shifts its focus to mirrorless and mirrorless only – and with the R10 and R7 the signs are that this may already have happened.

 Find more great Canon DSLRs in our guide to the best Canon EOS DSLRs you can buy!